It seems like every week, there’s some new nootropic (brain-booster) that’s supposedly more powerful than all its predecessors.

 Most vendors who accept credit cards don’t want to deal with charge-backs, so they’re more likely to provide a quality product and good customer service.

-I’ve never purchased Fasoracetam, but I’ve purchased other nootropics (which were legit) from the following vendors:
+I’ve never purchased Fasoracetam, but I’ve purchased other nootropics (which were legit) from:

 If you’ve purchased Fasoracetam from a vendor and can vouch for them, feel free to comment below!